atropos-null/LS/py109/py109_studyguide.md

 You may be wondering about Python's execution process.
 Python actually follows a hybrid approach:

-1.  **​Compilation Step​**: When you run a Python program, the source code (.py files) is first compiled into bytecode (.pyc files), which is a lower-level, platform-independent representation of your code.
+1.  **​Compilation Step​**: When a Python program runs,  the source code (.py files) is first compiled into bytecode (.pyc files), which is a lower-level, platform-independent representation of one's code.
 2.  **​Interpretation Step**​: This bytecode is then executed by the Python Virtual Machine (PVM), which interprets the instructions at runtime.

 Why Python Is Still Considered "Interpreted"?
 Python is classified as interpreted for several key reasons:

 * **​Runtime Execution**​: The compilation to bytecode happens automatically and transparently at runtime, rather than as a separate explicit step performed before execution.
-* **​No Separate Compilation Phase**​: Unlike languages like C or Java, you don't typically run a separate compiler that produces an executable or class file before running your program.
+* **​No Separate Compilation Phase**​: Unlike languages like C or Java, Python does not run a separate compiler that produces an executable or class file before running the program.
 * **​Dynamic Nature**​: Python's highly dynamic features (like dynamic typing, runtime code generation, and dynamic binding) align more with interpreted languages.
 * **​Historical Context**​: Languages have traditionally been categorized as either compiled or interpreted, even though many modern languages use hybrid approaches.

 In reality, language implementation exists on a spectrum:

 * ​Pure Compiled​: Languages like C and C++ compile directly to machine code
 * ​Hybrid​: Languages like Java and C# compile to bytecode, then use a JIT (Just-In-Time) compiler
 * ​Python's Approach​: Compile to bytecode, then interpret that bytecode (with some JIT capabilities in implementations like PyPy)